Coff1199/climbing-website-frontend/README.md

 A website to track climbing routes.
+Link to deployed website https://main--climbers-peak.netlify.app (Deployed using Netlify)

 This website was created for learning purposes.
 It was created using react as well as tailwindcss.
 Some code was used from the react and tailwindcss docs and was modified for use in the creation of this project.